Soonad/docs.formality-lang.org/docs/source/language/Hello,-world!.md

 {cons, nil} => nil)))
 ```

-Which is the λ-encoded version of the "Hello, world!" string as an UTF-8 buffer. `{a, b, ...} => ...` is the syntax for a lambda.
+Which is the λ-encoded version of the "Hello, world!" string as a UTF-8 buffer. `{a, b, ...} => ...` is the syntax for a lambda.
 Formality will fully evaluate terms, even inside lambdas, in order to show their normal forms.

 Note that type annotations are optional.
 For example, this works fine: